Quick facts about Early Decision

 What is the Early Decision Plan at Johns Hopkins?

 Early Decision (ED) is an option that allows students who feel sure that Johns Hopkins is their first-choice college to apply before the regular deadline and to receive their admission decision early.
 If admitted, it’s also a contract to enroll.
-If you choose to apply ED, your application and supporting materials must be submitted by November 8.
-(The deadline for applicants applying ED to the class of 2018 has been extended to November 8.)
+If you choose to apply ED, your application and supporting materials must be submitted by November 3.
 Each year, about 40 percent of our entering freshmen choose this option.

 The Early Decision agreement is binding, so you may not apply to any other school under an early decision plan.
 (You may still apply to other schools under a nonbinding early action plan.)
 You, your parents, and your secondary school counselor will be required to sign an agreement stating that you will enroll at Johns Hopkins if admitted and withdraw any regular decision or early action applications to other schools.
 You will receive your decision by December 15, in time for you to make regular decision application deadlines for other schools.